How to Take Down a Website

 Make a Complete Backup of your Website

-You never know when you might want to reinstall your site.
+You never know when you might want to reinstall your website if you are 100% clear you are ready to take down a website.
 I know you feel clear that you’re done with it today, but believe me – I’ve seen enough former clients write me 3 years later wanting to bring it all back online to know that we should never say never!

 I encourage you to store this backup both on the cloud such as Google Drive or Dropbox, AND on a thumb drive in your home.